Glubs9/simple-c-command-line-calculator/README.md

 parse.h: converts tokens into reverse polish notation.
 rpn.h: runs a reverse polish notation input.
 constants.h: holds the constant MAX_NUM_SIZE and also some debugging functions and the function is_operator.

+# what i learnt from this
+not much, but I have just now learnt how header files are supposed to be used and this is not how. rip